top of page

 Lily Hofer

-Lily is the Administrative Manager for the St. Louis Women's Chorale and has sung with the Chorale since August 2021.
-She has a degree in Music Business from Drake University, where she sung with the Drake Choir, and is currently studying for her Paralegal Certificate.
-In addition to her work for the Chorale, Lily is also a paralegal at the Elder and Disability Advocacy Firm of Christine A. Alsop, LLC, in Kirkwood.
+Lily is the Administrative Director for the St. Louis Women's Chorale and has sung with the Chorale since August 2021.
+She has a degree in Music Business from Drake University, where she sung and toured with the Drake Choir.
+Lily also works as a paralegal and completed her Paralegal Certificate in December of 2022.
 When she isn't in the office or singing, she enjoys knitting, crocheting, and doting on her cats, Liza and Leo.
 "I joined the Chorale after moving home from college - I thought it would be a nice way to continue singing while meeting new people.
-In the year that I have sung with the Chorale, it has become so much more than a pastime or a job for me.
+In the three years that I have sung with the Chorale, it has become so much more than a pastime or a job for me.
 With the mentorship and support of these women, I have grown not only as a musician, but as a person."

 unnamed.jpg